TurowskiLab/turowskilab.github.io/_pages/home.md

 </div>

-We are located at the Institute of Biochemistry and Biophysics Polish Academy of Sciences in Warsaw.
+We are located at the Institute of Biochemistry and Biophysics Polish Academy of Sciences, part of the Campus Ochota in Warsaw.

 We are grateful for funding from IBB PAS, NAWA and NCN.